This post contains affiliate links, to find out more information, please read my affiliate disclosure

 Out of the box everything worked just fine, although I’m quite fussy with things like gear indexing and brake adjustment so I fine-tuned the rear derailleur and re-adjusted the brakes a little.
 I also found the tyres were a little under inflated for road use and pump them up to 40psi (rear) and 35psi (front).

 It’s quite a sturdy looking bike with neat internal cable routing and integrated battery which gives the Voyager a look and feel of something more expensive.
 It should be noted that the Eskute is only available in one size and the supplied seat post was not quite long enough for my 6’1″ frame, so I have ordered a longer 30.4mm x 350mm seat post (original is 300mm), but apart from seat height everything felt comfortable including the gel saddle.

 The frame is a unisex design with a low stand-over height and I would say there’s plenty of scope for adjusting the bike for riders between 5’2″ and 6 foot, even my 12 year old daughter could comfortably ride it!

-I’m very impressed to see a Bafang rear hub motor paired up with a 48v 10Ah battery at this price point.
+I’m very impressed to see a Bafang rear hub motor paired up with a 48v 10Ah battery at this price point (latest version has a 36v12.5Ah).
 In my experience the Bafang hub motor is one of the most reliable and performance is going to be good enough for most leisure riders or commuters.

 It’s refreshing to see a well-known branded hub motor on a bike at this price – anyone familiar with the Bafang hub motor will know that it’s one of the most tried and tested hub motors available and can be easily repaired in the unlikely event it does develop a fault.